-For the FIDE World or Continental Championships and Olympiads electronic chess clocks must be used.
-For other FIDE registered tournaments organizers are recommended to use also mechanical chess clocks.

-If mechanical chess clocks are used, they should have a device (a "flag") signalling precisely when the hour hand indicates full hours.
+- 5.1 For the FIDE World or Continental Championships and Olympiads electronic chess clocks must be used.
+For other FIDE registered tournaments organisers are recommended to use also electronic chess clocks. - 5.2 If mechanical chess clocks are used, they should have a device (a "flag") signalling precisely when the hour hand indicates the end of each hour.
 The flag must be arranged so that its fall can be clearly seen, helping the arbiters and players to check time.
 The clock should not be reflective, as that may make it difficult to see.
-It should run as silently as possible in order not to disturb the players during play.

-The same type of clocks should be used throughout the tournament.
+It should run as silently as possible in order not to disturb the players during play. - 5.3 The same type of clock should be used throughout the tournament.

-5.1.
+5.4.
 Requirements for electronic chess clocks

-5.1.1.
+- 5.4.1.
 In approved clocks, when one clock reaches zero in an increment mode time control, the other clock does not run further and retains its last display.
-For Rapid and Blitz tournaments, when one of the clocks reaches zero, the other clock may be set to continue to run until it also reaches zero.
+For Rapid and Blitz tournaments, when one of the clocks reaches zero, the other clock may be set to continue to run until it also reaches zero. - 5.4.2.

-5.1.2.
 It is advantageous in Rapid and Blitz play, as when both flags have fallen, the game is drawn.
 If a player does not notice the flag fall of his opponent's clock, his clock will also display zero and the game is drawn.